CiscoCloud/clus-my-hero-app/README-workshop.md

 # Devnet Workshop - Mantl: How to use it.

-This README is designed for Cisco Live "Devnet Workshop - Mantl: How to use it" session.
+This README is designed for Cisco Live "Devnet Workshop - Mantl: How to use it" DEVNET-2030 session.
 In this workshop you will learn how to deploy  micro-services application and manage the application on Cisco's Mantl platform.
 In this workshop we expect attendees have basic knowledge of containers, micro-services architecture and REST APIs.
+This README is struct following three section

+1. Application Overview - In section we will explain the
+2. Application Deployment
+3. Application Management

-# Section 1: Application overview
+# 1: Application Overview

 In this workshop we will be using "MyHero App" application which is being developed with micro-services paradigm to demonstrate Mantl capabilities.
 MyHero App is a simple application which allow users to vote for their favorite super hero and gather the voting results.
 The application is built in a microservice style wrapping each service in a docker container that can be deployed and run on Mantl.
 In its initial form the application has three services.